aboelkassem/References_Books/README.md

 ## How to Use

 You can browse the repository and download books directly from the corresponding directories.
 To access a specific book, navigate to the relevant directory and click on the book's title to view its details.
-From there, you can choose to download the book in a format that suits your needs, such as PDF or EPUB.

 Alternatively, you can clone the entire repository to your local machine using the following command: